LOADING ...

 She walk.

-people look down and others stare
+Some look down and others stare

-And a mother her little girl
+And a mother grabs her little

 "Keep away, honey, that woman's ill."

-About the devil and the holy
+About the devil and the bible

-Says "Woman, though marked with sin,
+Says "Woman, marked with flesh's sin,

 Pray to Jesus, you'll again!"

-I said "I'll have your best brew."
+I said "I'll have your imported brew."

 And he "What about her?"